 Sydney Howard, MEd, LAPC

-I believe counseling should be a safe environment, free of judgement.
-I believe in cultivating a space where clients can hopefully feel comfortable enough to talk through things they may never have told anyone before.
-Counseling should be a tool used to work through complicated feelings and experiences that may be taking up unnecessary headspace or interfering with day to day life.
+I have an eclectic & collaborative approach which means meeting you where you are at and the way that I help you meet your goals will look different for each individual.
+I believe in cultivating a safe, non-judgemental space where you can feel comfortable enough to talk through things you may never have told anyone before.
+Counseling should be used as a tool used to work through complicated feelings and experiences that may be taking up unnecessary headspace or interfering with your day to day life.

-Some of my favorite things to do when I’m not working are running, hiking, hanging out with my dog, Phoenix and playing guitar.
+Some of my favorite things to do when I’m not working are spending time with my wife, running, hiking, hanging out with my dog, Phoenix and playing guitar.

 I look forward to meeting you and assisting you on your journey!

 To schedule, please call (470) 736-9595 or email